 If we dig deeper into how agile organizations work, we might mention the Lean Startup.
 Lean is a set of principles that help a company achieve quality, speed, and customer alignment.
 Lean is a practice that eliminates all the possible “waste” – useless meetings, documentation, and ineffective ways of working, like multitasking.
 So, basically, Lean is a project management technique that works for all industries, with Agile being its adaptation for IT.

 How do you incorporate general Lean principles within Agile methodology?
-Here are a couple of steps:
+Here are a couple of agile model phases:

 - Identify your product.
 Clearly state what your product is, how it’s going to work, who will use it, how it supports your company’s strategy.